Barbarina Brand

-Barbarina Brand, Lady Dacre (née Ogle; 9 May 1767 – 17 May 1854) was an English poet, playwright, and translator.
-In addition to her writing, she sculpted, rode, was proficient in both French and Italian, and maintained an extensive correspondence with a circle of other literary women, including Joanna Baillie, Mary Russell Mitford, and Catherine Maria Fanshawe.
+Barbarina Brand, Baroness Dacre (9 May 1767 – 17 May 1854), was an English poet, playwright, and translator.
+Brand maintained an extensive correspondence with a circle of other literary women, including Joanna Baillie, Mary Russell Mitford, and Catherine Maria Fanshawe.

 Early life and education

+Barbarina Ogle was born on 9 May 1767 in the Kingdom of Great Britain to Admiral Sir Chaloner Ogle, 1st Baronet and Hester Ogle (née Thomas).
+Through her mother Brand was the granddaughter of John Thomas, Bishop of Winchester.

+Brand's brother was Admiral Sir Charles Ogle, 2nd Baronet.
+Through her sister Sophia Asgill, Brand was the sister-in-law of Sir Charles Asgill, 2nd Baronet.

+Brand was educated at home, with an emphasis on French and Italian.